erikjhordan-rey/Kata-Dagger2-Android/README.md

 # Kata-Dagger2-MarioKart

 MarioKart Kata for Android Developers The main goal is to practice Dependency injection using Dagger 2.
+This example was created to support an article explanation [Dagger 2 Kata para android developers][https://erikcaffrey.github.io/ANDROID-kata-dagger2/] (spanish).

 ## Screenshots